YanCotta/YanCotta/README.md

 ## 🌍 About Me

-DISCLAIMER: I love what I do.
-I don't do it to look good or attract recruiters.
-Not in this because of the AI hype.
-So no, at this moment, I'm not interested in a new opportunity, nor am I trying to stand-out or compete with anyone.
-Y'all can have the glory and the money.
-I just want to learn and practice.
+DISCLAIMER: I love this field.
+I'm not in it because of the "AI Hype".
+So no, at this moment, I'm not interested in new opportunities, nor am I trying to stand-out or compete with anyone.
+Y'all can fight for the glory and the money.
+I'm just practicing and learning ;)

 I'm a junior, passionate about designing and deploying fullstack AI systems that are inspired by my unique interdiciplinary background: Biology, Psychology, Philosophy, Computer Science, and AI/ML Architecture and Engineering.